westi024/network-uncertainty/README.md

 ["A Study of the Bootstrap Method for Estimating the Accuracy of Artificial Neural Networks in Predicting Nuclear Transient Processes"](https://ieeexplore.ieee.org/document/1645061)

+The input data, x, is selected based on the probability distribution shown below (left panel), resulting in the sampled red points (middle panel).
+The sample noise variance is dependent on x as shown in the right panel.

 <p align="center">
   <img src="./images/training_data.png" alt="Training Data" width="738">
 </p>